openshift-pipelines/pipelines-as-code/README.md

   pipelinesascode.tekton.dev/task: "[git-clone:0.1]" # will install git-clone 0.1 from tekton.hub
   ```

-If you have a string starting with http:// or https://, `Pipelines asCode`
+If you have a string starting with http:// or https://, `Pipelines as Code`
 will fetch the task directly from that remote url instead of going via the
 `tekton hub` :